lateefazeez/WikiMap/README.md

 # WikiMap

-Tweeter is a user friendly clone of google my-map.
+WikiMap is a user friendly clone of google my-map.

 This project is a multiple AJAX-based google map clone that uses jQuery, ejs, HTML5 and plain CSS3 to render user's tweets in the front end.
 The back-end is written in with node and uses a postgresql for database.